Descanonge/tol_colors/docs/source/colormaps.rst

 ================

 The colormaps were created by linear interpolation of carefully chosen colors.
-Those colors can be used as is for discrete colormaps and are shown below.
-These discrete variants are available by adding "_discrete" to the colormap name (*eg* ``tc.sunset_discrete``).
-Note the *iridescent* does not have a readily available discrete version, and one should use the :ref:`dedicated function
+Those colors can be used as is for discrete colormaps.
+Discrete variants are available by adding "_discrete" to the colormap name (*eg* ``tc.sunset_discrete``).
-<discrete-rainbow>` to obtain a discrete rainbow.

-To obtain discrete colormaps with a specific number of colors it is possible to resample a continuous colormap with::
+To obtain discrete colormaps with a different number of colors it is possible to resample a continuous colormap with::

   tc.sunset.resampled(n_colors)

+However do not resample the rainbow colormaps, instead use the :ref:`dedicated function <discrete-rainbow>`.

 .. important::